mechmotum/mechmotum.github.io/content/pages/guide.rst

   During the workday period it is recommended to have a buddy present when doing anything can cause injury, but the number of people in the halls and glass walls make this optional.
-- The two treadmills **always** have to have two people for operation.
+- The two treadmills and bicycle simulator **always** have to have two people for operation.
 When the treadmill is operating the walker/rider must be wearing the harness properly and the operator must have their hand on the kill switch.
 Ensure that objects cannot fly off the back of the treadmill.
 - Human subject experiments must have an HREC plan and protocol (always for PhD, Postdoc and at minimum approval from your supervisors for MSc).
 - If you are ever asking yourself "should I do this?", that's probably a good